numldesign/career/test-form.md

 ```
 So we need a React-way of doing so.

-After completing the test you can create PR.
+After completing the test you can create a public repo in your profile for review and share with your correspondent Numl Team member.

 Thanks!